yunhan842/Automated-Recipe-App/README.md

-# Automated-Recipe-App
+# Automated-Recipe-App (FlavorFetch)
-Utilizes an AI voice agent to produce automated ingredients and steps for a variety of dishes
+Utilizes an AI voice agent to produce automated ingredients and steps for a variety of dishes.
+Can also find nearby stores that users can order from.

 # How to use DAIN